cjr35/tango/spec/file-types/tangoh.md

 ### states
 The `states` keyword is the most important part of a .tangoh file, and it represents the most important part of a cellular automaton.
 Without having two or more states to switch between, an automaton would just sit there and not do anything.

-The syntax for the list of states is simple --- it is the `states` keyword followed by an indented list of state names.
+The syntax for the list of states is simple; it is the `states` keyword followed by an indented list of state names.
 This is the list that Tango will check against to determine that all state files are present, so state names must be file-safe.
 To that end, each state name must begin with a capital letter, and may contain only alphanumeric characters, hyphens, and underscores.

 In the event that any part of Tango needs a state as input, the first item in this list will be considered the default.
 ### world